nitkannen/CABACE-AAAI-22/README.md

 # BacKGProp-AAAI-22
-Code and Pre-Processed data for our paper in **AAAI** SDU 2022 titled: **CABACE: Injecting Character Sequence Information and Domain Knowledge for Enhanced Acronym Extraction **.
+Code and Pre-Processed data for our paper in **AAAI** SDU 2022 titled: **CABACE: Injecting Character Sequence Information and Domain Knowledge for Enhanced Acronym Extraction**

 To create BIO tags, use the following  example command